Updated 8/22/2024

 Layer Settings

-In the Layer Settings screen, set the layer name, type, and data fields.
+The Layer Settings screen is where you set the layer name, type, and data fields.

 (1) Layer Name